Stop and Start Your Instance

 In most cases, the instance is migrated to a new underlying host computer when it's started.

-EC2-Classic: We release the public and private IP addresses for the instance when you stop the instance, and assign new ones when you restart it.
+EC2-Classic: We release the public and private IPv4 addresses for the instance when you stop the instance, and assign new ones when you restart it.

-EC2-VPC: The instance retains its private IP addresses when stopped and restarted.
-We release the public IP address and assign a new one when you restart it.
+EC2-VPC: The instance retains its private IPv4 addresses and any IPv6 addresses when stopped and restarted.
+We release the public IPv4 address and assign a new one when you restart it.

 EC2-Classic: We disassociate any Elastic IP address that's associated with the instance.
 You're charged for Elastic IP addresses that aren't associated with an instance.
 When you restart the instance, you must associate the Elastic IP address with the instance; we don't do this automatically.

 EC2-VPC: The instance retains its associated Elastic IP addresses.
 You're charged for any Elastic IP addresses associated with a stopped instance.

 When you stop and start a Windows instance, the EC2Config service performs tasks on the instance such as changing the drive letters for any attached Amazon EBS volumes.
 For more information about these defaults and how you can change them, see Configuring a Windows Instance Using the EC2Config Service in the Amazon EC2 User Guide for Windows Instances.

 If you've registered the instance with a load balancer, it's likely that the load balancer won't be able to route traffic to your instance after you've stopped and restarted it.
 You must de-register the instance from the load balancer after stopping the instance, and then re-register after starting the instance.
 For more information, see Register or Deregister EC2 Instances for Your Classic Load Balancer in the Classic Load Balancer Guide.

 If your instance is in an Auto Scaling group, the Auto Scaling service marks the stopped instance as unhealthy, and may terminate it and launch a replacement instance.
 For more information, see Health Checks for Auto Scaling Instances in the Auto Scaling User Guide.